MaJerle/lwrb/README.md

 /* Get length of linear memory at read pointer */
-/* Function returns 3 as we can read 3 bytes from buffer in sequence */ /* When function returns 0, there is no memory available in the buffer */ if ((len = ringbuff_get_linear_block_read_length(&buff)) > 0) {
+/* Function returns 3 as we can read 3 bytes from buffer in sequence */ /* When function returns 0, there is no memory available in the buffer for read anymore */ if ((len = ringbuff_get_linear_block_read_length(&buff)) > 0) {
     /* Get pointer to first element in linear block at read address */ /* Function returns &buff_data[5] */